Pursue MD/MS in USA

 Course Duration: 2 years

-Top Providers: BJMC Pune, BJMC Ahmedabad, SVMC Tirupati, PDUMC Rajkot, Dr. DY Patil Medical College, Navi Mumbai
+Top Colleges: BJMC Pune, BJMC Ahmedabad, SVMC Tirupati, PDUMC Rajkot, Dr. DY Patil Medical College, Navi Mumbai

 Also Read: MBBS vs MD - What is the Difference?

-To become a dermatologist, students have to pursue an MBBS degree at the undergraduate level.
-Subsequently, they can choose to pursue a PG diploma in dermatology after 12th, Doctor of Medicine or Master of Science in dermatology, along with four years in a residency.
+To become a dermatologist, students must first complete an MBBS degree at the undergraduate level.
+After this, they can pursue advanced studies such as a PG Diploma in Dermatology, Doctor of Medicine (MD), or Master of Science (MSc) in Dermatology, followed by four years of residency training.

 Also Read: What After MBBS?
 Diploma/MD/MS Courses